stemkiosk/stemkiosk/README.md

 # STEM kiosk project

 ## Roadmap
-- stemkiosk: short-form videos to demo arithmetic in jupyter notebooks
+- stemkiosk: screencast videos to demo arithmetic and other topics in jupyter notebooks and as `.cast` ASCII casts
-  - create a github org account
+  - [ ] create a github org account
-  - create a youtube channel
+  - [ ] create a youtube channel
-  - create content
+  - [ ] create content
   - names:
-    - stemkiosk
+    - **stemkiosk**
     - stemnotebooks
 - curriculumtool: curriculum graph tool for coverage
   - create and validate YAML-LD files for each curriculum item